 Last updated on January 2nd, 2024 by RGB Web Tech

-- What is Shopify Plus?
+- What is Shopify POS (Point of Sale)?

 How does Shopify work?

 1. Sign up and create a store: To get started, you sign up for a Shopify account and go through the setup process.
 This involves selecting a store name, customizing the design with themes and templates, and adding products.

 2. Product management: With Shopify, you can easily add, edit, and organize your products.
 You can upload product images, set prices, manage inventory, create product variations, and categorize items into collections.

 3. Store customization: Shopify offers a range of customizable themes and templates.
 You can modify the design elements, such as colors, fonts, and layouts, to match your brand and create a unique online store.

 4. Payment processing: Shopify integrates with various payment gateways, allowing you to accept online payments securely.
 It supports popular options like credit cards, PayPal, Apple Pay, and more.

 5. Order management: When customers make purchases, Shopify helps you manage the orders efficiently.
 You can view and process orders, track shipments, send notifications to customers, and handle returns and refunds.